IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 - The `forMachine` method caters to a machine-readable representation, adaptable based on the detail level.
 Implementation is mandatory for the trace author.

 - The `forHuman` method renders the message in a human-readable form.
-Its default implementation is `forMachine`.
+Its default implementation is an empty text, which will be replaced by forMachine in the rendering, if forHuman is empty.
+The forMachine will by default rendered with a DNormal detsil level, if no other information is provided.

 - The `asMetrics` method portrays the message as 0 to n metrics.
 The default implementation assumes no metrics.
 Each metric can optionally specify a hierarchical identifier as a `[Text]`.